Skip to menu Skip to content Skip to footer

 Available for supervision

-Bonnie Evans is an Associate Lecturer in Media Studies at the University of Queensland.
+Bonnie Evans is a Lecturer in Media Studies at the University of Queensland.
 Her research has addressed the intersections between feminist politics and screen media, particularly film and television, and she has published on true crime documentary.
 Her PhD thesis explores aesthetic and thematic links between contemporary feminisms, including the Me Too Movement, and recent horror and true crime film and television.
 She received a UQ Dean's Award for Oustanding HDR Theses in 2022.
 She teaches across film and television studies and media studies.

 Bonnie Evans